Seattle-Aquarium/CCR_image_processing/documents/comparison_UIE.md

 - Export UIE annotations into the train folder of a dataset
   - File → Export → Dataset → Classify
   - Train/val/test split: 1.0 / 0.0 / 0.0
-- This creates a dataset that will be re-split in Step 9 to match the hand-edited dataset in the next step.
+- This creates a dataset that will be re-split to match the hand-edited dataset in the next step.

 ## 9. Match UIE dataset to hand-edited dataset